-- 18.1 TLP Life Coaches must participate in a basic certification training provided by the state IL Program Manager.
+- 18.1 TLP Life Coaches must participate in a basic certification training provided by the state GA RYSE/IL Program Director.
 Training covers Independent Living policies, Casey Life Skills Assessment (CLSA) and other requirements of the program. - 18.2 TLP Life Coaches must attend at least one county/regional/ state IL training, meeting or workshop quarterly.
-This requirement may also be met by meeting individually with the Regional ILS or DFCS Case Manager to staff the youth. - 18.3 Life Coaches must have a written plan for each youth includes at least bi-monthly faceto-face sessions with youth.
+This requirement may also be met by meeting individually with the Regional ILS or DFCS Case Manager to staff the youth. - 18.3 Life Coaches must have a written plan for each youth that includes at least bi-monthly face-to-face sessions with youth.
 The Life Coach plan may be a separate document or incorporated into the TLP ISP.
-Life Coaches must utilize the results of the youth's ACLSA in the development of the TLP ISP and Life Coaching plan. - 18.4 Life Coaches must participate in at least twenty-four (24) hours of annual training.
+Life Coaches must utilize the results of the youth's CLSA in the development of the TLP ISP and Life Coaching plan. - 18.4 Life Coaches must participate in at least twenty-four (24) hours of annual training.
 At least twelve (12) hours should be directly related to work with teens including understanding developmental needs of adolescents and strength-based assessments.